 Cant strips are used to raise the shingles, thus breaking contact with the copper surface which minimizes line corrosion.

-If slate or tile is used for the roof covering, it is recommended that 20 oz. plain or lead coated copper be used for valley flashing.
+If slate or tile is used for the roof covering, 20 oz. copper is recommended for valley flashing.

 Special Conditions: The details shown are for roof intersections resulting in valley slopes of at least 4-1/2" per foot.